yairgd/yairgd.github.io/content/cv/_index.md

 * FPGA coding with Verilog, C/C++ programming,
 * Bare metal and FreeRTOS programming of ARM cortex-m7

-### Sep 2010 - December 2015: Coloright -  designed and developed hair coloring systems
+### 2010-2016: Coloright -  designed and developed hair coloring systems
 I began as an algorithm engineer and switched role to SW/FW/HW Embedded engineer

 #### 2011-2016: SW & HW Engineer